sumit-sinha/mangaboard/README.md

 Tech Stack and Third Party Dependencies
 ---------------------------------------------

-This application is developed using **Angular2** with **Typescript**. **Gulp** is used to configure typescript compilation and build. **BrowserSync** is used to easily re-deploy the changes during development.
+This application is developed using **Angular2** with **Typescript** and **Gulp** is used to configure its compilation and build.
+Also **BrowserSync** is used to easily re-deploy the changes during development.

-All the content shown in UI is fetch using ajax call to manga hosting sites.
-All the HTML string is parsed in Javascript with help of **Regular Expression** and is converted into meaningful objects and list.

 **CORS Proxy**

+All the content shown in UI is fetch using ajax call to various manga hosting sites.
+HTML string is parsed in Javascript with help of **Regular Expression** and then it is converted into meaningful objects and list.
 Since CORS call is not directly supported with ajax, we are using a CORS proxy - https://cors-anywhere.herokuapp.com to help overcome this issue.

 **Lory**